JosieYXChen/Poem-Generator/README.md

 # Poem-Generator
 A web app that generates poems based on Alanis Morsette's "Hand In My Pocket."
 Viewers can choose how many lines they would like to generate.
+The length of each line is randomly generated based on a reasonable range.